psth2876/student_analysis/README.md

 ![Chart, bar chart Description automatically generated](media/image18.jpg)

-> *Figure 51: Number of students and their mother occupation according
+> *Figure: Number of students and their mother occupation according
 > to Result.*

 The above graph represents the total number of students and their